joe-singh/joe-singh.github.io/writings/misc/shors/shors.md

 # Shor's Algorithm

+The most important application from a national security perspective of quantum computers is breaking RSA encryption efficiently, i.e. not in exponential time.
+The quantum algorithm that does this is Shor's algorithm, which efficiently factors large numbers into their prime factors.
+In this post I will go through how Shor's does this at a pretty technical level.
+Knowledge of linear algebra is required and a little group theory helps.
+Familiarity with bra-ket notation and I do go over it because the main body of the post uses braket notation extensively.

 Suppose we want to factor $N$ into its prime factors.
 The inefficient classical way to do this is a brute force approach that is exponential.